 BSEd Music Education – The Ohio State University, MA Woodwind Pedagogy – The Ohio State University, PhD Music Education/Clarinet Performance – The Ohio State University

-Dr. Schmidt is a professor emeritus of music at St. Norbert College in De Pere, Wisconsin.
-During his tenure there, Dr. Schmidt conducted the select St. Norbert College Wind Ensemble and various woodwind ensembles.
-He can be heard playing principal clarinet on two compact disc recordings featuring the American Promenade Orchestra under the Klavier Records International label.
+Dr. Schmidt is a Professor Emeritus of Music at St. Norbert College in De Pere, Wisconsin.
+During his 29 year tenure, he conducted the select St. Norbert Wind Ensemble and the adult St. Norbert Community Band.
+Dr. Schmidt served as the principal clarinetist with the Green Bay Symphony Orchestra and the Pamiro Opera Company.
+He can be heard performing as the principal clarinetist on two compact disc recordings featuring the American Promenade Orchestra under the Klavier Records International label.